yurulin/class-adv-data-mining/README.md

 # class-fairness-ml
-material for the "Fairness in ML" class
+material for the "Advanced Data Mining" class